-Little is known about the end of Fibonacci’s life, other than it took place after 1240.
-We know that he was alive in 1240, because his achievements were recognized by his home city of Pisa, which granted him a salary for his work.
+Little is known about the end of Fibonacci’s life.
+We know he was alive in 1240, because his achievements were recognized by his home city of Pisa, which granted him a salary for his work.
 He would have been about 70 years old at this time.

 Author of this page: The Doc

 Images digitally enhanced and colorized by this website. © All rights reserved.

 "Fibonacci."
 Famous Scientists. famousscientists.org.
 10 Sep.
 2015.
 Web. <www.famousscientists.org/fibonacci-leonardo-of-pisa/>.

 R. E. Grimm

 Leonardo Pisano Fibonacci and L. E. Sigler